html-css-js-bootcamp/1908-aug-26/Notes/Basics of JS.md

          F |  F  |  F
          ```

-       - NOT - ! - It is also kniwn as negation
+       - NOT - ! - It is also known as negation
        ```
         a  | !a
         -------